 The Organ Donor Program

-There are approximately 117,000 men, women and children in the U.S. on the national organ transplant waiting list.
+There are more than 120,000 men, women and children in the U.S. on the national organ transplant waiting list.
 The list is managed through the United Network for Organ Sharing (UNOS), based in Richmond, VA, which holds a contract with the Federal Government to oversee the system.

 This system developed out of the National Organ Transplant Act in 1984, which established the Organ Procurement and Transplant Network (OPTN), a national organ sharing system to guarantee fairness in the allocation of organs for transplant.
 UNOS maintains a database of all patients waiting for various organ transplants.